 Jessica Long is a 13-time world record holder and one of the most decorated Olympic champions ever – but she says she's finally found something much greater than gold.

-Jessica made headlines earlier this year during the Super Bowl, and some say she was actually the real star of that night's events.
+Jessica made headlines during the Super Bowl last year, and some say she was actually the real star of that night's events.
 A Toyota commercial about her life aired during the big game and quickly went viral.

 Over the course of sixty seconds, it told Jessica's inspiring story, beginning in a Russian orphanage and ending with Olympic glory.